 Accreditation at Hondros College OF NURSING

-The Hondros College of Nursing Practical Nursing Diploma at Westerville, OH; Fairborn, OH; Independence, OH; and West Chester, OH holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
+The Hondros College of Nursing Practical Nursing Diploma at Westerville, OH; Fairborn, OH; Independence, OH; West Chester, OH; and Maumee, OH, holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
 Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.

-The Hondros College of Nursing Associate Degree in Nursing at Westerville, OH; Fairborn, OH; Independence, OH; and West Chester, OH holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
+The Hondros College of Nursing Associate Degree in Nursing at Westerville, OH; Fairborn, OH; Independence, OH; West Chester, OH; and Maumee, OH, holds pre-accreditation status from the National League for Nursing Commission for Nursing Education Accreditation, located at 2600 Virginia Avenue, NW, Washington, DC, 20037.
 Holding pre-accreditation status does not guarantee that initial accreditation by NLN CNEA will be received.

 Purpose of Accreditation:

 Accreditation is a voluntary system of self-regulation that leads to approval of an educational institution by an officially recognized entity and is designed to evaluate overall educational quality and institutional effectiveness.
 Accreditation provides assurance that the institution meets nationally established benchmarks and standards.
 Another significant benefit for students is the availability of federal student financial [Title IV] aid if the student is attending an institution accredited by an agency recognized by the United States Department of Education.